How to Do Incremental and Differential Backup in Windows 10

-differential backup is backing up the changed data based on the last full backup. the
+Differential Backup.
+It will backup changed data based on the last full backup.
+Each backup is relatively independent.

-you four types of backup, System Backup, Disk Backup, Partition Backup, and File Backup.
-And you
+4 backup solutions: It provides you four types of backup, System Backup, File Backup, Disk Backup, and Partition Backup.

-can set up incremental backup or differential backup for Windows 10 in each back up with a few
+Easy to perform incremental/differential backup: It lets you set up incremental backup or differential backup for Windows 10 in each backup with a few simple steps.

 Before you do, there are some things you need to know first.

-Both incremental backup and differential backup are base on full backup.
+Both incremental backup and differential backup are based on full backup.
 You need to do a full backup at the first neither you create incremental backup nor differential backup in Windows 10.

 AOMEI Backupper allows you to set up full backup, incremental/differential backup during backup.
 But if it is the first backup, it will execute full backup.

-AOMEI Backupper Standard is free to Windows 10/8/7/Vista/XP.
-If you are Windows Server users, AOMEI Backupper Server is suitable for you.
+AOMEI Backupper Standard is free to Windows 11/10/8/8.1/7/Vista/XP.
+If you are Windows Server user, AOMEI Backupper Server is suitable for you.

-Otherwise, you can set it up in the Home tab.
+- You can also create incremental/differential backup in the Home tab.
 Like this, you have finished a full backup and will turn to Home table.
 A period of time later, if you add new data to this full backup, you can do incremental and differential backup for the new data in another way.
-Click Backup >Incremental Backup or Differential Backup according to your needs.
+Click More options > Backup > click Incremental Backup or Differential Backup according to your needs.

 - If you have an AOMEI account, you can backup files to AOMEI Cloud.
 It offers you 1TB free storage for 15 days after you sign up for an AOMEI account.